The Third International Workshop on Simulation Science (SimScience) will take place from May 7 to May 9, 2025 in Clausthal-Zellerfeld.

 Call for Papers & Submission

 The Call for Papers for the SimScience 2025 conference is available as pdf.
-The deadline for submitting extended abstracts (2 pages) is December 9, 2024.
+The extended deadline for submitting extended abstracts (2 pages) is January 13, 2025.